-II.B.4.a) Core faculty members must be designated by the program director.
-(Core) II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
-(Core) II.B.4.c) In addition to the program director, there must be at least two other core faculty members.
-(Core) II.C.
+II.B.4.a) Core faculty members must be designated by the program director. ^(Core) II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey. ^(Core) II.B.4.c) In addition to the program director, there must be at least two other core faculty members. ^(Core) II.C.
 Program Coordinator II.C.1.
 There must be a program coordinator.
 (Core) II.C.2.
-The program coordinator must be provided with dedicated time and size and configuration.
-(Core)

-II.C.2.a) The program coordinator must be provided with support equal to a dedicated minimum of 0.5 FTE for administration of the program.
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core) II.C.2.a) The program coordinator must be provided with support equal to a dedicated minimum of 0.5 FTE for administration of the program.